firebase/extensions/firestore-bigquery-export/README.md

 * Use new query syntax for snapshots: If enabled, snapshots will be generated with the new query syntax, which should be more performant, and avoid potential resource limitations.

 * Cloud KMS key name: Instead of Google managing the key encryption keys that protect your data, you control and manage key encryption keys in Cloud KMS.
 If this parameter is set, the extension will specify the KMS key name when creating the BQ table.
+See the PREINSTALL.md for more details.